kura/blackhole/docs/source/configuration-file-example.rst

     # response.
     #
     # Must be less than timeout.
-    # Time is in seconds.
+    # Time is in seconds and cannot be set above 60 seconds for security
+    # (denial of service).
     # Non-blocking - won't affect other connections.
     #
     # delay=10